antoni-devlin/publishing-test/README.md

 ## Demo content

+This repo isn't meant to be a technical demonstration, but an exploration of what it would be like for Content Designers if we had the tools Github offers at our disposal.
+Would it be helpful?
+Would it be a car crash?

 This is what's called a Github repository (commonly abbreviated to repo).
 Think of it like a top-level folder.
 Repos can contain most types of files.
 In this proof-of-concept, imagine this contains every piece of Mainstream Content that is currently live.
 Click into each folder above (pulled from Mainstream browse at random) to see the demo guide it contains.

 ### Working on content and sending it for review/2i